Our Positions & Policies

 The Animal Welfare League of South Australia Inc (AWL) will accept any animal in need of its services where it has the facilities and capabilities to provide care.

-The Animal Welfare League of South Australia (AWL) will always provide for the physical and behavioural needs of all animals in its care according to the "Five freedoms" as stated in the (1) Shelter Vet Guidelines.
+The Animal Welfare League of South Australia Incorporated (AWL) will always provide for the needs of all animals in its care, in reference to the 5 Domains Model (David J Mellor, 2016).

-The Animal Welfare League of SA (AWL) strives to rehome all healthy and rehomeable companion animals having given due consideration to the health and welfare of that animal and any perceived risk to society.
-It will seek to find homes for these animals that will adhere to the five freedoms of animal welfare and promote the human-animal bond.
+The Animal Welfare League of South Australia Incorporated (AWL) strives to rehome all healthy and rehomeable companion animals having given due consideration to the health and welfare of that animal and any perceived risk to society.
+It will seek to find homes for these animals that will adhere to the 5 Domains Model (David J Mellor, 2016) and promote the human-animal bond.
 Animals will be desexed and microchipped before adoption if appropriate to that species.

 The Animal Welfare League of SA (AWL) will strive through the use of health and behavioural assessments to ensure that all animals in its care are given the best possible opportunity to be successfully rehomed.